We are committed to saving energy, steps we have taken are:

 - We are members of the Marine Conservation Society and South West Coastal Path Association

-- We hold daily 'Bingo Beats' games in aid of Cancer Research whereby 50% of funds are donated to charity
+- We hold 'Bingo Beats' games whereby 50% of the takings are donated to charities and good causes.

 - We are proud to host Macmillan Cancer Mornings on site